platformer/NLP/README.md

 This is a document demonstrating a PSG, dependency, and SRL parse of a somewhat complex sentence.

 You can see the document [here](https://github.com/platformer/NLP/blob/main/HW7/hw7.pdf).

+## Author Attribution

+This is a python notebook exploring the basics of sklearn and neural networks in order to identify the authors of the Federalist papers.

+You can see the notebook [here](https://github.com/platformer/NLP/blob/main/HW8/hw8.ipynb).

+You can see a pdf the above notebook [here](https://github.com/platformer/NLP/blob/main/HW8/hw8.pdf).

+You can see the dataset [here](https://github.com/platformer/NLP/blob/main/HW8/federalist.csv).